 If you find that a coupon doesn’t do so well on a Monday, try posting another one on the following Monday.
 That’s the great thing about calendars–you can see everything at once, so it’s much easier to shuffle things around so you can improve your results without getting everything out of sorts.

-Let’s take a look at five specific ways you can sell more on Facebook this holiday season.
+Let’s take a look at several reliable and highly effective ways you can sell more on Facebook into 2022 and beyond.

 Facebook allows businesses to set up a virtual storefront on their platform.
 Users are able to view products right there on Facebook’s site, and they can either checkout on site or head to your site to purchase—whichever you prefer.